 The effects of Traditional Chinese Medicine on mental health

-Normally moxibustion treatments consist of igniting the herb Mugwart and holding it over acupuncture points.
-When the herb burned it creates a slow burning heat, which opens the pores of the skin and the herbs are absorbed.
-This is highly beneficial for mental illness because of the increased blood flow from the heat as well as the herbal absorption can increase cell repair and cell production.
+Normally moxibustion treatments consist of igniting the herb Mugwort and holding it over acupuncture points.
+When the herb burned it creates a slow-burning heat, which opens the pores of the skin and the herbs are absorbed.
+This is highly beneficial for mental illness because the increased blood flow from the heat, as well as the herbal absorption, can increase cell repair and cell production.
 With proper blood flow to the brain nutrients, oxygen and hormones will be further regulated, hence maintaining balance.

-The Doctors at Huatuo Clinic have the experience to demonstrate TCM’s ability to address a multitude of mental health related problems both independently and with conjunction with other management strategies.
+The Doctors at Huatuo Clinic have the experience to demonstrate TCM’s ability to address a multitude of mental health-related problems both independently and in conjunction with other management strategies.

 - How acupuncture stimulates anti-inflammatory responses for mental health improvementInflammation is the body’s natural defense against harm however it also plays a key role in our healing mechanisms.
 Inflammation may be generated for a variety of reasons, by hypersensitivity of the immune system, exposure to irritants, autoimmune disorders, or previous inflammation that has not been resolved.
 If inflammation becomes chronic it can lead to …

 At the ACATCM College Clinic, we help stressed patients on daily basis.
 Some using acupuncture, and others rely on Chinese herbal medicine.